couchbase/kafka-connect-couchbase/README.md

 property with value `true`.
 If the connector fails to locate the document ID node, it will fall back to using the Kafka key or `topic/partition/offset` as described above.

+If the Kafka message body is null, the sink connector will delete the Couchbase document whose ID matches the Kafka message key.

 ## Configure and Run the Sink Connector